Hotel "Stayability" Index

 Line C - Station Champ de Mars-Tour Eiffel

-The tower was originally built for the 1889 World's Fair exposition.
-It's steel construction defied all traditional rules of architecture, and was considered quite bold at the time.
-Today the tower is the main television transmitter for the city of Paris.
+Back in the 1880's, the Eiffel Tower's steel construction defied all traditional rules of architecture.
+Gustave Eiffel's design was considered quite bold at the time.
+Today the tower is the main television transmitter for the city of Paris and the most visited site in France.

-The tower design was selected by a competition in which Gustave Eiffel won.
-Eiffel was an engineer who had lots of experience constructing high level railway viaducts.
-In the public eye, the tower had many mixed opinions, celebrated and loathed in equal measure.
-Throughout its construction, the residents became convinced that it would collapse, and Eiffel had to reassure them many times quite often in person.
-The author Guy de Maupassant left Paris permanently to avoid looking at its 'metallic carcass' but others championed the tower: Seurat and Douanier Rousseau were among the first to paint it, in 1889 and 1890 respectively.
+Gustave Eiffel was an engineer who had lots of experience constructing high level railway viaducts.
+He was inspired by industrial metal works, and that inspiration shines through in the Eiffel Tower's design.
+Upon completion the tower was celebrated and loathed in equal measure.
+Throughout its construction, Parisians became convinced that it would collapse on itself, and Eiffel had to reassure them many times, often in person.
+The author Guy de Maupassant left Paris permanently to avoid looking at what he called a 'metallic carcass' but others championed the tower: Seurat and Douanier Rousseau were among the first to paint the tower, in 1889 and 1890 respectively.
 On a clear day, it is possible to see Chartres Cathedral from the highest level viewing platform.
-Paris's most recognized landmark has three floors.
+The Eiffel Tower has three public viewing areas.
 The first is at 57m, the second at 115m, and the third at 276m.
 The top of the aerial is 320m above the ground.

 The 12,000 steel girders that make up the tower are held together by 2,500,000 rivets that produce it's smooth, curving profile.
 It's functional elegance heralded the dawn of Industrial Art.

-In 1986, the external night-time floodlighting was replaced by a system of illumination from within the tower's superstructure, so that it now looks at its magical best after dark.
+In 1986, the external night-time floodlighting was replaced by a system of illuminating controllable lights.
 The tower casts off quite an amazing light show just after dark on most nights.

 From January 1 to June 18: 9:30 am - 8:30 pm (11:00 pm via lift)